Daniel Schmidtke

 McMaster University

-I am a Research Associate (Academic) in the Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL) at McMaster University.
-A psycholinguist by training, I am interested in the language and reading development of English language learners in higher education.
+I work as a Research Associate for the McMaster English Language Development (MELD) program, affiliated researcher in McMaster Unviersity’s Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL), and Research Fellow at Mohawk College’s College Student Success Innovation Centre (CSSIC).
+My research focuses on the language and reading development of English language learners in higher education.
 You can find my latest published work below.

 Interests